Skip to content

 There is no specific medicine to treat or cure hepatitis A. If you have the virus, your body will eventually get rid of the infection on its own.
 You probably will feel sick for a few months before you begin to feel better.

 To help your liver heal, you should get plenty of rest, eat a balanced diet and avoid alcohol and acetaminophen (one brand: Tylenol).
-Contact your healthcare provider before you take any prescription medicines, over-the-counter medicines, or vitamins or supplements.
+Contact your healthcare provider before you take any prescription medicines, over-the-counter medicines, vitamins or supplements.
 Alcohol, acetaminophen, and certain other medicines, vitamins, and supplements can cause more damage to your liver.

 You may need to stay in the hospital for a short time if you get dehydrated, have severe pain, suddenly become confused, or develop bleeding problems.